danielvegamyhre/danielvegamyhre.github.io/docs/_posts/2025-03-30-illustrated-megatron.md

 2) Since we have *complete* results for each element of the output matrix on a given device, no summation/reduction operations are necessary and we can apply GeLU directly to these outputs, while maintaining mathematical fidelity with the non-sharded computation - super nice! :fire:

-With this approach, the activations from the first linear layer now stay paritioned column-wise through the GeLU and pass into the 2nd GEMM.
+With this approach, the activations from the first linear layer now stay partitioned column-wise through the GeLU and pass into the 2nd GEMM.

 #### **2nd GEMM of the MLP forward pass**